RSS-Bridge/rss-bridge/docs/06_Helper_functions/index.md

 `getInput` will either return the value for your parameter or `null` if the parameter is unknown or not specified.

+# Fetcher

+These helpers are part of a `Fetcher` instance.
+All child classes inheriting from `BridgeAbstract` (i.e. bridges) have `Fetcher` available as `$this->fetcher` property.

-# getContents
+## getContents
-The `getContents` function uses [cURL](https://secure.php.net/manual/en/book.curl.php) to acquire data from the specified URI while respecting the various settings defined at a global level by RSS-Bridge (i.e., proxy host, user agent, etc.).
-This function accepts a few parameters:
+The `Fetcher::getContents` method uses [cURL](https://secure.php.net/manual/en/book.curl.php) to acquire data from the specified URI while respecting the various settings defined at a global level by RSS-Bridge (i.e., proxy host, user agent, etc.).
+This method accepts a few parameters:

 | Parameter | Type   | Optional   | Description
 | --------- | ------ | ---------- | ----------